aniruddha-atre/Deep_Generative_Models_MNIST/README.md

 <img width="1336" height="716" alt="image" src="https://github.com/user-attachments/assets/07da5a92-667a-4ae7-95f3-83e7110fd18d" />

-A Variational Autoencoder learns:

-How to encode an image into a smooth latent space,

-How to decode a latent vector back into an image.
+A Variational Autoencoder learns how to encode an image into a smooth latent space and how to decode a latent vector back into an image.
 It models the data distribution using probabilistic encoding.

-a) Encoder
+### a) Encoder

 Three convolutional layers